Niklorius/Kaggle_DataMining/README.md

 R code for kaggle's data mining competition:

 ##Submissions:
 Titanic: predicting whether a passenger survived the titanic trip or not.
-Beginner level.
 method: logistic regression
 score: 0.76555... low tier =(